Understanding Spear Phishing Emails and Identifying Suspicious Links Using Employer Ad Examples

 1. What is Spear Phishing?

-Definition: Spear phishing is a targeted phishing technique that uses personalized information to trick victims into clicking malicious links or providing confidential information.
+Definition: Spear phishing definition is a targeted phishing technique that uses personalized information to trick victims into clicking malicious links or providing confidential information.
 This type of phishing is especially dangerous because it seems to come from a trusted source, often incorporating details about the recipient’s job or employer.

 Purpose: The ultimate goal of spear phishing is to deceive the victim into sharing sensitive information, such as login credentials, or to persuade them to open attachments or links that may install malware on their device.